unibonn/htcondor-bonn/docs/_exercises/3_submit_first.md

 > :exclamation: Now, you can investigate the job using `condor_q`.
 Check out the files inside the `logs` directory, and try to follow along the job output using `condor_tail -f clusterid`.

+> :question: Especially at this point, you are invited to ask questions about what you find!

 {% include footer_exercises.html %}